Unix FAQ (for OS X)

 Numerical values for permissions

 It is also possible to set the permissions using numerical values.
-This is sometimes more concise than using the above "symbolic modes".

 Read permission is assigned a numerical value of 4